Table of Contents

 Carbon neutral and ethically made in Italy, the WVSport Waterproof Hiking Boots are extremely affordable and arguably the best hiking boots you’ll ever own.
 They have been designed (in the Dolomite mountains!) for traction, stability, comfort, and durability, boast a Vibram rubber injection sole, with outsoles ballistic welded onto the uppers so they won’t suffer the fate of many hiking boots and just break apart after a few gnarly descents on steep scree.

 The uppers are made with abrasion and scuff resistant Lyliane 3DMX and Cordura, and the boots are comfortable as well as technical, with removable cushioned anatomic insoles and padding on the tongue and around the collar.
-These boots are also easy to put on and take off!
-They have a finger tab and high-grade laces with smooth sliding.

 The WVSport Hiking Boots are lab-tested for waterproofing, with waterproof seams, a sealed tongue, and a special waterproof membrane that prevents water penetration.
 WVS note that this boot is perfectly fine to wear for “in deep snow, deep puddles, running water or extended periods of heavy rain.”
 Whatever the conditions, your feet will stay dry.
-That said, these aren’t insulated, unlike the Snow Boots.
-So, if you want to wear these in colder temperatures, get a good pair of socks.

 Eco Vegan Shoes – Alicia Boot